slint-ui/slint/FAQ.md

 Yes, check out our [Ambassador program](https://sixtyfps.io/ambassador-program.html)

-## I want to develop a free software product using SixtyFPS, but I don't like the GPL and prefer to use a non-copyleft license.
+## I want to develop a free software product using SixtyFPS, but I do not like the GPL and prefer to use a non-copyleft license.

 You can still publish your own source code under a permissive license compatible with the GPL, such as BSD, MIT, or Apache license.
 The distribution of a binary or a package containing SixtyFPS still needs to be licensed under the GPL.